aisyahhamidi/EasyFitnessTracking/README.md

 # EasyFitnessTracking
 A simple way to track your workouts and weight, keep progress pics, daily steps and stretching, and even manage spending.

-##Why
+## Why
 I spent a while trying to find an app or website that lets me track workouts/weight, progress photos, and other things.
 All the ones I found were too restrictive or expensive, and didn't cover all the things I wanted to have it do.
 So I figured I'd make this.
 It's still in active development, so please bear with me through changes, and feel free to give feedback, submit bugs, and contribute.

-##Features
+## Features
 1. Workouts
   Workouts work on an AB alternating cycle.
 Drag and drop to reorder a workout.
+Search for, and add, exercises
 2. Weight
   Record your weight.
 A message at the top will let you know if you need to weigh in for the day. ou can also upload progress pics, with options for Left, Right, and Front on
 3. Steps